 Living Room Index and Pool was designed over the course of seven months by Masnyj and Bakst and is the evidence and continuation of a working and research-oriented process.
 The installation and performances constitute a field in transition or site that will evolve over the course of the exhibition—resisting arrival at a singular image or event.

-About the Artists: Lauren Bakst and Yuri Masnyj are both 2014-16 Open Sessions Artists at The Drawing Center and met through their participation in the program.
+Lauren Bakst and Yuri Masnyj are both 2014-16 Open Sessions Artists at the Drawing Center and met through their participation in the program.

-Lauren Bakst (b.
-1989) is an artist whose work spans choreography, writing, video, and performance.
+Lauren Bakst‘s work spans choreography, writing, video, and performance.
 A trained dancer, her work places the skilled body and choreographic form in conversation with questions around subjectivity, affect, memory, and history.

-Yuri Masnyj (b.
-1976) works in drawing and sculpture.
-Known for his austere drawings of interior space, and sculptural installations that have qualities of theatrical set objects.
+Yuri Masnyj works in drawing and sculpture and is known for his austere drawings of interior space and sculptural installations that have the qualities of theatrical set objects.
 Masnyj’s work addresses the relationship between art and design while exploring the human compulsion to collect and compose objects.